-a) be executed by the Initiator;

-b) have the following input:

-the Set of Key IDs of session keys to be verified;

-the Set of Challenges corresponding to the number of keys to be verified;

-for each key in the set of Key IDs, a challenge shall be created in the Set of Challenges.
-Each challenge shall be associated with a Key ID.

-NOTE - The specification of the algorithm for the creation of the Challenges is outside the scope of this Recommended Standard.
+- a) be executed by the Initiator; - b) have the following input: the Set of Key IDs of keys to be verified; - c) have the following output: the Set of Challenges corresponding to the number of keys to be verified: - d) execute the following: for each key in the set of Key IDs, a challenge shall be created in the Set of Challenges.
+Each challenge shall be associated with a Key ID. - e) The specification of the algorithm for the creation of the Challenges is outside the scope of this Recommended Standard; however associated authentication algorithms shall be compliant with those approved in reference [7].

-3.2.3.5.3.3 Signaling of Challenges and Key IDs to Be Verified the set of Key IDs to be verified and the Set of Challenges created in Step 3.2.3.5.3.2;
+3.2.3.5.3.3 Signaling of Challenges and Key IDs to Be Verified

-The Signaling of Challenges and Key IDs to Be Verified step shall the Key IDs to be verified and the Set of Challenges transmitted to the Recipient;
+The Signaling of Challenges and Key IDs to Be Verified step shall d) execute the following: a Key Verification Command PDU as defined in 5.4.2.5 shall be created and transmitted to the Recipient using the interface specified in section 4.